thomasdunlap/CarND-Advanced-Lane-Lines/README.md

 It reads the image file path, converting the image to RGB using the `mpimg.imread()` function.
 Then, using the OpenCV function `cv2.calibrateCamera()`, we pass in the `objpoints` and `imgpoints` from out ``

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+#### 2. Describe how you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image ().
 Here's a example of my output for this step.  (note: this is not actually from one of the test images)